aoliverio/content/docs/installation.md

 ```

 The Content plugin uses the uploads folder for attachments and images.
-You must create the folder webroot of your application.
+You must create the folder in webroot of your application.

 ```
 mkdir webroot/uploads